 Officers said the dog made an aggressive move.

 The department is calling the incident an accident and are writing it off as a “rookie” mistake.

-It must be nice to be able to unlawfully break into someone’s property, kill their dog, and face no penalty whatsoever.
+It must be nice to be able to unlawfully break into someone’s >

 Some estimates show that every 98 minutes, a dog is shot by law enforcement.
 How many innocent people have had their family pets gunned down by belligerent and incompetent police officers?
 It is hard to tell as there is no current tracking system for cops killing dogs.
 Even, the U.S. Postal Service knows exactly how many mail carriers were bitten by dogs in 2012, but no one seems to know how many pet dogs were killed by law enforcement.